wipeseals/broccoli/README.md

+# broccoli

+Toy USB Massstorage device running on raspberry pi pico implemented in Rust.

+## Features

+TODO:

+## Getting Started

+TODO:

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## Contact

+For any inquiries or questions, you can reach out to the project maintainer at [wipeseals@gmail.com](mailto:wipeseals@gmail.com).

+---

 # Project template for rp2040-hal

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.